transcending1/Review/admin/subpage/modules/module_doc/Decision Tree Regression.md

 ### 3.criterion
-+ Description

-The function to measure the quality of a split.
-Sup ported criteria are "mse" for the mean squa red error, which is equal to variance reduc tion as feature selection criterion and minimizes the L2 loss using the mean of each terminal node, "friedman_mse", which uses mean squa red error with Friedman's improvement score for po tential splits, and "mae" for the mean abso lute error, which minimizes the L1 loss usi ng the median of each terminal node.
+'The function to measure the quality of a split.
+Sup\n             ported criteria        are "mse" for the mean squa\n             red error, which is equal to variance        reduc\n             tion as feature selection criterion and minimizes \n             the L2 loss        using the mean of each terminal\n              node, "friedman_mse", which uses mean        squa\n             red error with Friedman\'s improvement score for po\n             tential splits,        and "mae" for the mean abso\n             lute error, which minimizes the L1 loss        usi\n             ng the median of each terminal node.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |